nathanbaudis/PHY371_Competition/README.md

-# Machine Learning for Sciences Competition
+# Machine Learning for the Sciences Competition

 Notebooks used to generate submissions in the in-class competition in Machine Learning for the Sciences, UZH fall semester 2020.